Review our draft Vision Zero Action Plan!

 Collaboration with the community and stakeholders to build a culture that prioritizes safety in transportation decisions.

 Community input is critical to the success of Vision Zero.
-Residents, employees, and visitors to Burlingame can participate in the process through in-person public events, online surveys, and at public Council and Commission meetings.
+Residents, employees, and visitors to Burlingame have participated in the process through in-person public events, online surveys, and at public Council and Commission meetings.
 Your voice will help identify safety concerns and shape solutions.

-The City of Burlingame was awarded a $480,000 federal grant from the United States Department of Transportation to develop a Vision Zero Action Plan.
+The City of Burlingame was awarded a $480,000 federal grant from the United States Department of Transportation to develop a Comprehensive Safety Action Plan.

 Safer streets separate roadway users in space and time to reduce the likelihood of collisions.
 They also slow vehicle speeds to reduce the severity of collisions when they do happen.